Wendy Ealey Bio

 management committee.

-2003 Finalist, International UniSong Songwriting
+International UniSong Songwriting Awards with

-Awards with song “Clues”.
+song “Clues”.
 MC at Victorian

 Trade Union Choir CD Launch.
 Collaboration with